Skip to content

 helm install istio-ingress istio/gateway \

---values https://raw.githubusercontent.com/aerospike/aerospike-vector-search-examples/main/kubernetes/manifests/istio/istio-ingressgateway-values.yaml \
+--values https://raw.githubusercontent.com/aerospike/aerospike-vector/main/kubernetes/manifests/istio/istio-ingressgateway-values.yaml \

 --namespace istio-ingress \